percona/pmm-doc/docs/details/query-analytics.md

 - The collected data is represented by "buckets."

 ## Understanding buckets
-- buckets contains all data captured during one minute interval
+- A bucket contains all the data captured during a one-minute interval.

 - once a bucket is created it is sent to PMM Server where it is parsed and saved in the clickhouse database.
 All QAN related data is stored there.
 Clickhouse is part of PMM Server, or you can use an external one
 - queries in buckets are aggregated by query ID.
 It means one row in list overview for all queries with same query ID
 - query IDs are calculated different depends on technology and query source